Undergraduate Course: Earth Dynamics (EASC08001)

 You must pass both components (Written Exam and Course Work) to obtain an overall pass

-The coursework comprises of a notebook write up from the course field trip to Holyrood Park along with two practical workbooks.
-The first practical workbook mark will be based on work completed the first set of practicals (Block 1, Week 2-6), the second on work completed in the second set of practicals (Block 2, Weeks 7-10).
+The coursework comprises of a notebook write up from the course field trip along with two practical workbooks.
+The first practical workbook mark will be based on work completed the first set of practicals (Block 1, Week 1-5), the second on work completed in the second set of practicals (Block 2, Weeks 7-10).

-Your practical books will be submitted online for marking mid-way through the semester (end of Week 6 to beginning of Week 7) and following your Week 10 practical.
+Your practical books will be submitted at our Assessment Submission Point (Teaching Office, Room 332, Grant Institute) for marking mid-way through the semester (end of Week 5 to beginning of Week 6) and following your Week 10 practical.
+They will be marked within a week of submission and will be available for collection by you in time for your next practical or for end-of-semester revision.

 Incomplete practicals or practical workbooks will be penalised unless you have special circumstances supported by doctor's note or letter from your Student Support Co-ordinator.

 In addition to the practical workbook you are required to submit your field notebook for marking after each field trip.
-The first submission will allow you to receive formative feedback, the second submission will be marked and will contribute towards your overall course work mark.
-Both submissions will happen online through Learn.
+The first submission will allow you to receive formative feedback, the second submission will be marked and will contribute towards your overall practical mark.

 If you fail to pass both components at first attempt the following will happen:

-- Fail coursework, pass exam: Alternative coursework will be assigned which requires all exercises in the practical folder to be completed AND extra petrographic description work (final coursework mark: Practical Folder 1: 25%, Practical Folder 2: 35%, Extra exercise 10%, Field Notebook: 30%).
-Deadline to submit re-sit work to the Teaching Office at the Grant Institute is 12 noon Wednesday week 10 of semester 2.
+Fail coursework, pass exam: Alternative coursework will be assigned which requires all exercises in the practical folder to be completed AND extra petrographic description work.
+Deadline to submit re-sit work to the Teaching Office at the Grant Institute is 12noon Wednesday March 27th 2019.
 Exam mark stands no resit allowed.

-Marks should be regarded as provisional until after the final examiner's board meeting, which will be held in January and August for any re-sit marks.
+Marks should be regarded as provisional until after the final examiner's meeting, which will be held in January the following year.

-- Monday, Tuesday practical classes to hand in by 12 noon on Friday Week 6.
+Monday, Tuesday, Wednesday practical classes to hand in by 12 noon on Friday Week 5.
+Thursday, Friday practical classes to hand in by 12 noon on Monday of Week 6.

 Practical workbooks for weeks 7-10 to be handed in after the practical during week 10 or week 11 depending on practical session as follows: